zhizunyoulan/CRUD-Generator/env-variables.md

 *   `#getAliasOrProperty($field)`
 *   `#getJavaTypeSimpleName($javaType)`
 *   `#getJavaTypeSimpleName($javaType, $withGenerics)`

+**Overridable Velocity Macros(velocimacros.vtl):**
 *   `#mybatisResultMapFields($resultFieldsTree)`: Automatically generates the field mapping part of the MyBatis ResultMap.
+*   `sqlPlainConditionExpression`, `betweenConditionExpression`, and `conditionPart`: These three macros are used together to dynamically construct the WHERE clause conditions for SQL queries within code templates.
+Their current implementation is based on MySQL syntax.

 ## 4. Comprehensive Examples